Skip to content

 Test Structure

-Tests should be subdivided into unit, integration, and end-to-end tests, each in its own directories.
-Each of these directories can then host different utility and configuration scripts tailored to the specific setup requirements of each type of test.
+Subdivide tests into unit, integration, and end-to-end directories.
+Each directory then hosts the utility and configuration scripts tailored to the setup requirements of that test type.

-Each test file's name should be meaningful, providing insight into the part of the system that the tests within it cover.
-As the system grows more complex, there's a risk that individual tests may become bloated.
-To avoid this, code duplication between tests should be minimized.
-Instead, shared code should be externalized into utility functions or test fixtures, keeping the test logic lean, expressive, and maintainable.
+Name each test file meaningfully, so the name conveys which part of the system the tests cover.
+Individual tests bloat as the system grows more complex, so minimize duplication between them and externalize shared code into utility functions or test fixtures, which keeps the test logic lean, expressive, and maintainable.